MARINE ANALYTICS

 Ecosystem-based fisheries management plan

-I’m helping building an ecosystem-based fisheries management plan for the US Caribbean.
+We're helping building an ecosystem-based fisheries management plan for the US Caribbean.
 Ecosystem-based management is a holistic approach that aims at managing all: land, waters, the living resources in them, and us, humans, in an integrated way, to promote conservation and sustainable resource use.
 We’re working on the first step of this plan which allows to understand the drivers of this complex socio-ecological system.
-I'm helping making a roadmap to identify key variables driving the system and gathering data that could help us understanding it.
+We're helping making a roadmap to identify key variables driving the system and gathering data that could help us understanding it.

 Project partners: University of Puerto Rico, Institute for Socio-Ecological Research (Puerto Rico) and University of New Haven (USA)